Mike Tyson vs. Buster Douglas: Aftermath and legacy

 Plans for a rematch fell through, so Douglas' first title defence was against No. 1 contender Evander Holyfield.
 An overweight Douglas, weighing 14.5 lb more than in the Tyson fight, was knocked out by Holyfield in the third round.
 Douglas retired after the fight.
 Six years later, he launched a comeback after almost dying in a diabetic coma and won a few fights against journeyman opposition.
 He fought for the last time in 1999.
 Despite rumours of a rematch with Tyson throughout the 1990s, they never faced each other again.

 Tyson would fight four more times after the Douglas fight before being convicted of raping beauty pageant contestant Desiree Washington in 1991.
 Following his release from the Indiana Youth Center in 1995 he quickly regained the WBA and WBC world titles, before losing them to Holyfield and was never again a world champion.
 He fought on sporadically for another decade and lost in another title challenge against Lennox Lewis in 2002.
 He retired from boxing in 2005 after consecutive losses to journeymen.

 Buster Douglas went down in sports lore as a prize fighter who defied the odds to pull off one of the biggest upsets in sports history.
 Among the honors was a cover photo on an issue of Sports Illustrated with the title "Rocky Lives!," after the popular film series about a similarly underestimated boxing hero.
 For Tyson, though he retained a menacing aura for years afterwards, "the mystique of the untouchable, invincible 'Baddest Man on the Planet' had been shattered."
+Tyson himself knew as much, stating after he ended his career by losing to unheralded Kevin McBride in 2005, "My career has been over since 1990."
 The fight is often ranked among the biggest upsets in sports history.